 Rainbow Community School’s educational approach addresses the needs of the whole child’s mind, body and spirit.
-The curriculum weaves multiple intelligence theory, essential learning skills and the seven domains into a rich tapestry that incorporates mythic archetypes and inspires curiosity.
+The Rainbow Learning curriculum weaves multiple intelligence theory, essential learning skills and the seven domains into a rich tapestry that incorporates mythic archetypes and inspires curiosity.
 In addition to these cornerstones, other features that make Rainbow unique include:

 Daily centering practice is a part of every Rainbow classroom.
 This is a special time where children are encouraged to find their center, their source of personal power and wisdom, before undertaking the lessons and explorations of the day.
 Simple, contemplative techniques, such as meditative breathing help students focus.
 Moral and character education is a part of most centering, and it is here that children begin to understand their role in community.
 When graduates are asked what they miss most about their Rainbow experience, many place centering high on their list.